agalue/opennms-drift-kubernetes/README.md

 * ConfigMaps/Secrets
 * Storage Classes
 * Volumes (if apply)
-* Security Groups
-* Services
-* Deployments and StatefulSets
+* Services, Deployments and StatefulSets

 As a side note, instead of providing the name space for all the kubectl commands every single time, you can make the `opennms` namespace as the default one, by running the following command: